 Yizkor is recited today.
-If you pray alone at home, you should nevertheless recite yizkor, if necessary.
+If you pray alone at home, you should nevertheless recite Yizkor, if necessary.
 Yizkor is followed by Av harachamim.
+During Yizkor, the handles of the Torah should be held if reciting it from the bimah.

-Anyone with two living parents should exit the shul while yizkor is recited.
+Anyone with two living parents should exit the shul while Yizkor is recited.
+The door to the shul is closed.

 A mourner (within the first year) remains, but does not say the yizkor prayer.